igormusardo/BriteCode/address.md

 US Postal Address API
 =====================

 The Postal Address service provides Delivery Point Verification (DPV) of a US address.
 This ensures that the address is capable of receiving mail, not just that if physically exists.
-This means that if an apartment number is omitted for an address that is a highrise apartment build, then it will be flagged invalid.
+This means that if an apartment number is omitted for an address that is a high-rise apartment building, then it will be flagged invalid.

 Examples
 --------